 Car repair insurance is a type of auto insurance coverage that pays to fix mechanical malfunctions after a car’s original warranty expires.
 Car repair insurance is also referred to as mechanical breakdown insurance, and it is available from major insurance companies such as Geico and Allstate.
-The cost of car repair insurance is worth it for many drivers, as this type of coverage can save you from paying thousands of dollars for major mechanical failures like a blown engine or transmission.
+The cost of car repair insurance is worth it for many drivers, as this type of coverage can save you from paying thousands of dollars for major mechanical failures.

 What Car Repair Insurance Covers